As children return to classrooms, stores expect strong sales - WTMJ

 While NRF noted risks related to worker shortages, an overheating economy, tax increases and over-regulation, it pointed out that overall households are healthier, and consumers are showing their ability and willingness to spend.

 “The supply chain is backed up.
 The ports are backed up,” he said.
 “You’re going to find scarcity.”
-He said that a number of retailers he has spoken to are having to air ship items instead of transport them by boat in order to have them get to the stores in time for back-to-school.
+He said that a number of retailers he has spoken to are having to air ship items instead of transport them by boat in order to have them in stores in time for back-to-school.

 For this back-to-school season, Sadove said clothing should enjoy a stronger-than-expected rebound, with Mastercard SpendingPulse forecasting a 78.2% sales increase compared with last year.
 On a two-year basis, the figure is expected to be up 11.3%.
 Sadove said that retailers are seeing a shift in consumer spending toward trendier items like cropped tops and mini skirts.